dewdgi/wheel-emulator-windows/logics.md

 ## Lifecycle Guarantees

-- **Enable/Disable:** Ctrl+M grabs/ungrabs devices via `Input::Grab`, sends a neutral HID frame, and logs the new mode.
-Keyboard state is preserved so you can keep holding modifiers (e.g., Ctrl) while toggling repeatedly.
+- **Enable/Disable:** Ctrl+M grabs/ungrabs devices via `Input::Grab`, resets the aggregated key state, resyncs it with actual hardware, sends a neutral HID frame, and logs the new mode.
+This keeps modifiers responsive even if you hold Ctrl while toggling.
 Grabbing occurs outside the state mutex to avoid deadlocks if `EVIOCGRAB` blocks.
 - **Signal Safety:** All blocking syscalls in threads treat `EINTR` as retryable.
 The SIGINT handler only toggles `running` and writes a message, so shutdown is safe even if the gadget threads are mid-transfer.
 - **Hotplug Safety:** Each device’s `key_shadow` is flushed when the fd disconnects, releasing any held buttons so games never see stuck inputs after a keyboard unplug.